mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 ``get_results`` will wait until all the tasks are finished.
 You can also check the status of the scheduler by looking at the ``n_open_tasks`` attribute, which tells you the number of open tasks.
+After using the scheduler you should always call the ``shutdown`` method, otherwise you might get error messages from not properly closed processes.

 Internally an instance of the base class ``mdp.parallel.ResultContainer`` is used for the storage of the results in the scheduler.
 By providing your own